Office for Mere Mortals helps people around the world get more from Word, Excel, PowerPoint and Outlook. Delivered once a week. free.

 It’s a well designed and scalable font.
 The problem is its overuse due to the constant presence in Windows and lack of alternatives in Windows/Office.

 Aside from Comic Sans you either go formal (Times New Roman) or handwriting / script.
 Comic Sans is in the middle ground but not the only choice.

 ” From a designer POV I can’t stand Comic Sans.
 It’s done to death and I think doesn’t have a very good impact if it’s used for business.
 Or at least I don’t get a good impression of that business if it’s using Comic Sans.“.

 Peter McDonell, another font expert tells us

 “Personally I don’t like it (Comic Sans) much, but don’t detest it as much as some other overused fonts, like Lucida Handwriting and Lucida Calligraphy, and maybe Monotype Corsiva.
 Fonts are often used by people for an effect that have no idea about.”

 If you don’t want to be a pariah among the font cognoscenti what choices to you have?
 We asked Mary-Jane and Peter for some suggestions:

-- Franklin Gothic, supplied with Office 2007, Office 2008 for Mac and some other software as far back as Publisher 97.
+- Franklin Gothic, supplied with Office 2007 onwards, Office 2008 for Mac and some other software as far back as Publisher 97.

-- Century Gothic has been around since Office 4 and is in Office 2007.
+- Century Gothic has been around since Office 4 and is in modern Office

 The above fonts are available from Microsoft in the products listed.